ventum-EA/drag-and-drop-games/README.md

 Players must drag cars and drop them into randomly placed parking spaces on the map.
 Each round presents a new layout, ensuring that no two games feel the same.

 Gameplay Overview
 Goal: Drag each car and drop it into its matching or nearest available parking space on the map.
-Each correctly parked car earns points and allows the player to continue to the next round.
+Each correctly parked car earns points.

 Avoid: But players must stay alert — the skies aren’t safe!
 Obstacles like clouds, planes, and bombs move across the screen and can destroy the car currently being dragged.
 Timing, precision, and quick thinking are key to success.